Embers-of-the-Fire/monad-std/README.md

 Now you could use the utilities this library provides.
 For more information and examples, see the documentation above.

+For a better guide, see [the documentation's quick start guide](https://embers-of-the-fire.github.io/monad-std/quick%20start/).

 ## Contribution

 Any issue and pull request is welcomed, and you can directly make a pr for new features or open an issue for bug reports.